cz0479y/next16-commerce/STEPS.md

 ## Setup and problem

 - This is a e commerce demo app.
 The setup is the Next.js App Router, Prisma ORM and an Prisma Postgres DB, Tailwind CSS.
 - Demo app.
 Ecommerce mimic.
 Everything here looks pretty decent.
 Home page, browse page, about page, login page, profile page.
+But too many loading states for an ecommerce app.
 - I have all my pages here.
 I'm using feature slicing to keep the app router folder clean and easy to read.
 Services and queries talking to my db.
 - Purposefully added slowness to my data fetching.
 - This is a regular next.js codebase, nothing fancy, however, keep in mind we have a good mix of static and dynamic content because of our user dependent features.